Inogen Oxygen Concentrator

-Since 2004 the conserver market has boomed, largely due to the success of the HELiOs™ system.
+The conserver market has boomed, largely due to the success of the HELiOs™ system.

 The main issue with these types of devices is that they require refilling from a large liquid oxygen tank every few hours.
 Concentrators don’t need refilling, but for other reasons, business has not fared so well.
 Inogen's idea was to re-think the technology and re-define the category.

 The concentrator market had been in decline for many years.
 For COPD patients on the go, concentrators added a degree of mobility, but the units were big and noisy, and needed to be connected to a wall socket.
 It was also difficult to sell a product that was industrial looking and heavy to lug about.
 Inogen planned to develop a lightweight, efficient, and quiet portable oxygen concentrator that could run on batteries.

 Start-up company needed help developing a funtional prototype.